Mapping Africa Transformations

 Network centrality in North and West Africa

 1. The growing number of violent actors, increasing density of rivalrous relationships, and growing centralisation of the conflict network are extremely worrying for the future of the region.
-They make peaceful efforts more difficult than ever in the region.
-They also contribute to increase the number of potential victims among the civilian population.
+They make peaceful efforts more difficult than ever and contribute to increasing the number of potential victims among the civilian population.

 2.

 3. A network approach to conflicts provides a more comprehensive understanding of the conflict environment and policy outcomes.
-The introduction of new actors in a conflict network, for example, can have unexpected consequences that can only be understood if the entire network is mapped.
-By considering international interventions, state forces, rebels, and militias as part of a single conflict system, the network approach can better detail threats to civilians and stability.
+By considering international interventions, state forces, rebels, and militias as part of a single conflict system, the network approach can better identify threats to civilians and stability as well as inform policy decisions.

 RELATED CONTENT